CtrlK

 Trigger Term Quality

 Includes natural keywords users would say: 'long running', 'background tasks', 'async agent', 'HTTP timeout', and 'background/async execution'.
-These cover common variations of how a user would describe this need.
+These cover the common variations a user might use when needing this functionality.

 3 / 3